The Mosman Art Prize is an annual, acquisitive award for painting sponsored by Mosman Municipal Council.

 1. HOW TO ENTER

-Entries for the Mosman Art Prize must be received on Monday 18 July 2011 at the Mosman Art Gallery between 8:00am and 7:00pm.
+Entries for the Mosman Art Prize must be received on Monday 9 July 2012 at the Mosman Art Gallery between 8.00am & 7.00pm.
+Entry forms must be completed online with two copies of the completed entry form accompanying the artwork and payment of $50 (incl GST) per artwork.

-Selected entries will be listed here on the website from 23 July.
+Selected entries will be listed on the Gallery website from Saturday 14 July.

 The Mosman Art Prize is open to all permanent Australian residents aged 16 years and over with the exception of Mosman Council staff, Councillors, the Mosman Art Gallery Consultative Group; and their immediate family.